-A $4,000 above the line deduction for qualified tuition expenses was extended through tax-year 2016 by PATH but starting in 2017 unless extended by Congress, the deduction will no longer be available.
+A $4,000 above the line deduction for qualified tuition expenses was extended through tax-year 2017 by the Bipartisan Budget Act but unless extended by Congress, starting in 2018, the deduction will no longer be available.

 A business expense deduction is also allowed without dollar limit, for education that serves the taxpayer's business, including employment.
 The deduction is also allowed for student loan interest; however, a taxpayer may not take more than one deduction for the same item.

-If it's not part of a degree or certificate program, and not work-related, the limited deduction (up to $4,000 in 2015 and 2016 for qualified tuition and fees) may be your only option.
-Again, unless reauthorized by Congress, the deduction is not available starting in 2017.
+If it's not part of a degree or certificate program, and not work-related, the limited deduction (up to $4,000 for qualified tuition and fees) may be your only option; however, please note that this deduction expired at the end of 2017.
+Again, unless reauthorized by Congress for tax year 2018 (or beyond), the deduction is not available starting in 2017.
 The deduction amount depends on your income.
 Some sideline interests might qualify for exclusion if paid for under an employer-provided education assistance program.

 Since personal interest is generally non-deductible, deductions must meet several tests:

-Usually you're taxed on the unpaid loan balance.
-But tax can be waived if the debt is canceled because you participate in some approved government or another program.
+Usually you're taxed on the unpaid loan balance, but the tax can be waived if the debt is canceled if you worked:

 Interest on redemption of Series EE bonds is tax-exempt if you redeem them in a year you have qualified education expenses.
 Exemption depends on the amount of your income in the year you redeem the bond.